ahaythorpe/PL-300-Exam-Notes/README.md

 - `ALL()` removes filters on a column/table.
 - `FILTER()` reapplies only the logic you specify.
 - Use `COUNTROWS(FILTER(...))` for conditional row counts (e.g., enrollments > 1000).

+## 🧩 Exam-Style Questions ALL

+Q1.
+You need to show a region’s sales as a % of global sales, ignoring filters.
+→ ✅ Use CALCULATE([Total Sales], ALL(Sales)).

+Q2.
+You need to rank regions based on slicer selection only.
+→ ✅ Use ALLSELECTED().

+Q3.
+The report must calculate total profit unaffected by a page slicer.
+→ ✅ Use ALL() on the relevant table or column.

 ### Handling Sparse Data
 ```dax